arrow-socfpga/arrow-high-speed-data-acquisition-kit/README.md

 The Arrow High Speed Data Acquisition Kit is available on the [Arrow.com](https://arrow.com) website.
 Click for more information.

-Follow steps 1 through 5 to experience the "out of box" demonstration.
+## Follow steps 1 through 5 for an initial  "out of box" experience.

 #### 1. Download the User Guide